jamie120/MS2-Soma-Post-Production-Services/README.md

 - Create a clear, well designed website for the user to navigate with ease.
 - Use a consistent, clear theme throughout the site.
-- Consider appropriate pages/layout and content to fulfill business/user objectives.
+- Consider appropriate pages/layout and content to fulfil business/user objectives.
 - Embed interactive elements to the site, which will add real value to both the business and the user experience.
 Providing user with useful and valid information based on choices.

 #### User Stories